homotechsual/HaloAPI/Docs/MarkDown/Set-HaloTeam.md

 ```

 ### CommonParameters

 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see [about_CommonParameters](http://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS

 ## OUTPUTS

-### Outputs an object containing the response from the web request.
+### Outputs an object containing the response from the web request

 ## NOTES

 ## RELATED LINKS